Gerda Lerner: Career

 In 1946, Gerda Lerner helped found the Los Angeles chapter of the Congress of American Women, a Communist front organization.
 The Lerners engaged in CPUSA activities involving trade unionism, civil rights, and anti-militarism.
 They suffered under the rise of McCarthyism in the 1950s, especially the Hollywood blacklist.

 The Lerners returned to New York.
 In 1951, Gerda Lerner collaborated with poet Eve Merriam on a musical, The Singing of Women.
 Lerner's novel No Farewell was published in 1955.
-Lerner returned to New York to study at the New School for Social Research, where she received a bachelor's degree in 1963.
+She enrolled at the New School for Social Research, where she received a bachelor's degree in 1963.
 She has said that her frequent status made her think about "people who did not have a voice in telling their own stories.
 Lerner's insights eventually influenced her decision to earn a Ph.D. in history and then to help establish women's history as a standard academic discipline."
 In 1963, she offered the first regular college course in women's history, which at the time had no status as a field of study in academia.